neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 * z80/68k communication doesn't work on real hardware

 ## TODO
-* Update ADPCM-A playback
+* Check if SSG playback works correctly
-	1. Update note parsing
-	2. Instead than parsing notes from only bank
 * Check if FM playback works
-* Check if SSG playback works correctly
 * Implement ADPCM-B
 * Update MLM header parsing to allow banking
 	1. Implement Zone 3 banking using the bank stored in the MLM header (REMEMBER TO DELAY THIS SOMEHOW)